 • Reputation.
 Finally, consider how well a discount broker stands out compared to the competition.
 Does it have a great reputation for low-cost trading, for example?
 Has it won any major industry awards?
 What are investors saying about the brokerage?
 Looking at a discount stockbroker’s overall reputation and track record can help decide if it’s a good fit.

 Opening an account with a discount broker can be a first step toward growing wealth.
 Because they’re generally a low-cost way to invest, you’re able to preserve more of your investment returns over time.

-If you’re ready to build your portfolio with minimal fees, one great way to start is by opening an account on the SoFi Invest brokerage platform.
+If you’re ready to build your portfolio with minimal fees, one great way to start is by opening a brokerage account with the SoFi Invest investment app.
 It offers both an active version that allows you to build your own portfolio and an automated option in which the app will build and monitor a portfolio on your behalf.